tulane-math-3070-2022/tulane-math-3070-2022.github.io/index.md

 ## Course Description

-An introduction to probability theory.
-Counting methods, conditional probability and independence.
-Discrete and continuous distributions, expected value, joint distributions and limit theorems.
-Prepares student for future work in probability and statistics.
+This course will provide a calculus-based introduction to probability theory.
+Material covered will include fundamental axioms of probability, combinatorics, discrete and continuous random variables, multivariate distributions, expectation, and limit theorems, generally following Chapters 1-5 of the textbook.
+This course is a critical prerequisite for more advanced work in statistical theory and analysis.

 ## Time and Location